-- 1. A Category One or Category Two ADU may be combined on the lot with one JADU.
+- A Category One or Category Two ADU may be combined on the lot with one JADU.
 However, a lot may not contain both a Category Two ADU and a Category One ADU.
-A lot with a One-Family Facility may only contain two ADUs if one is a JADU. - At least a minimum square-footage that permits an Efficiency Dwelling Unit as defined in the California Building Code. - 3.
+A lot with a One-Family Facility may only contain two ADUs if one is a JADU. - 2.
+At least a minimum square-footage that permits an Efficiency Dwelling Unit as defined in the California Building Code. - 3.
 The maximum size is inclusive of any allowed expansion of existing building envelope of up to one hundred and fifty (150) square feet for the purpose of ingress and egress. - 4.
-If the JADU/ADU requires an expansion of up to one hundred and fifty (150) square feet for the exclusive purpose of accommodating ingress and egress to the ADU, such expansion may not: (a) encroach on front setbacks established by the underlying zone; (b) encroach within four foot side and rear setbacks, except in certain circumstances, as described in Note #7 for Table 17.103.01; and (c) exceed a height of sixteen (16) feet, except the underlying zone permits, as described in Note #6 and #7 for Table 17.103.01. - 5.
-An accessory structure can be expanded to create a Category One ADU if each of the following are true: 1) the ADU is no greater than eight-hundred (800) square feet; 2) the proposal is on a lot that is either no greater than three thousand (3,000) square feet in size or no greater than thirty-five (35) feet in lot width mean; 3) the accessory structure was legally constructed on or prior to January 1, 2020; and 4) the addition has a height of no more than sixteen (16) feet.
-The addition does not need to be required for the exclusive purpose of ingress or egress. - 6.
-If the Category Two ADU meets the four (4)-foot setback requirement, or meets the underlying zone setbacks requirements, then the maximum height is controlled by the underlying zoning district regulations, but in no event shall be less than sixteen (16) feet. - 7.
+If the ADU requires an expansion of up to one hundred and fifty (150) square feet for the exclusive purpose of accommodating ingress and egress to the ADU, such expansion may not: (a) encroach on front setbacks established by the underlying zone; (b) encroach within four-foot side and rear setbacks, except in certain circumstances, as described in Note #7 for Table 17.103.01; and (c) exceed a height of sixteen (16) feet, except the underlying zone permits, as described in Note #6 and #7 for Table 17.103.01. - 5.
+An existing accessory structure can be expanded or replaced beyond one hundred and fifty (150) square feet of its existing footprint for the purpose of creating a Category One ADU with the following requirements: 1) the accessory structure was legally existing; 2) the ADU is no greater than eight-hundred (800) square feet; 3) the proposal is on a lot that is either no greater than three thousand (3,000) square feet in size or no greater than thirty-five (35) feet in lot width mean; and 4) the addition has a height of no more than sixteen (16) feet.
+The expansion beyond the existing accessory structure footprint is not limited to one hundred fifty (150) square feet and does not need to be for the exclusive purpose of ingress or egress. - 6.
+This allowance is only for ADUs located behind the primary building.
+If Category Two ADU is proposed in front of or on the side of a primary structure, the maximum height is sixteen (16) feet.
+Notwithstanding, In the S-9 Zone, maximum ADU height is capped at sixteen (16) feet. - 7.
 For an ADU/JADU expansion for ingress and egress, such expansion shall comply with the existing zoning district setback and height requirements unless the ADU is a Category 2 ADU that: a) meets the required side and rear setbacks of four feet or the regularly required setback, whichever is less, but in no case shall be less than three feet from the side or rear lot line, b) has a height of not more than sixteen (16) feet, and c) has a floor area not more than eight hundred (800) square feet. - 8.
-One-Family Category One ADUs and JADUs are allowed even if the existing facility to be converted or rebuilt does not meet the underlying zone's current development standards, such as height limits, floor area ratios, lot coverage or setbacks. - 9.
-For replacement parking regulations, see 17.103.080(A)(4). - 10.
+One-Family Category One ADUs and JADUs are allowed even if the existing facility to be converted or rebuilt does not meet the underlying zone's current development standards, such as height limits, floor area ratios, lot coverage or setbacks.

+- 9. For replacement parking regulations, see 17.103.080(A)(4). - 10.
 If JADU shares bathroom with the primary Residential Facility, an internal connection must be provided.